shine-jayakumar/Kerala-Lottery-Scraper/README.md

   See the [Requirements.txt](https://github.com/shine-jayakumar/Kerala-Lottery-Scraper/blob/main/requirements.txt)

 ## How To Deploy
 I hope you built your project in a virtual environment.
-It's going to lot easier that way.
+It's going to be lot easier that way.

 Make sure you [download and install Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) on your machine.